Upper-level Courses for Sophomores, Juniors and Seniors

 Forbidden Overlap: due to an overlap in content, students will receive credit for only one course in the following group: MAE 5790, MATH 4200, MATH 4210, MATH 5200.

-Prerequisite: high level of performance in MATH 2210-MATH 2220, MATH 2230-MATH 2240, or MATH 1920-MATH 2940.
+Prerequisite: high level of performance in a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920).
 Recommended prerequisite: MATH 2930 or equivalent preparation in differential equations.
 Students will be expected to be comfortable writing proofs.
 More experience with proofs may be gained by first taking a 3000-level MATH course.
 Co-meets with MAE 5790.

 Introduction to nonlinear dynamics, with applications to physics, engineering, biology, and chemistry.
 Emphasizes analytical methods, concrete examples, and geometric thinking.
 Topics include one-dimensional systems; bifurcations; phase plane; nonlinear oscillators; and Lorenz equations, chaos, strange attractors, fractals, iterated mappings, period doubling, renormalization.